Disease/Disorder

 The diagnosis of NA remains a clinical diagnosis.
 Electrodiagnostic evaluation may demonstrate brachial plexopathy and is also useful in ruling out other causes of symptoms such as cervical radiculopathy or a mononeuropathy of the median or ulnar nerves.

 All laboratory studies are typically normal.
 Occasionally, elevation in liver function tests can be seen in associated viral infections.
-Some lab tests (complete blood count, serum glucose, hemoglobin A1c, erythrocyte sedimentation rate, and serology for HIV, Lyme, and Syphilis) may be useful to evaluate for potentially reversible causes or precipitating viral or other illnesses .36,37,38,39
+Some lab tests (complete blood count, serum glucose, hemoglobin A1c, erythrocyte sedimentation rate, and serology for Hepatitis panel, HIV, Lyme, and Syphilis) may be useful to evaluate for precipitating viral illnesses or other risk factors.36,37,38,39

 Monocular inflammatory infiltrates have been noted on brachial plexus biopsy and complement-fixing antibodies to peripheral nerve myelin though biopsy is not typically pursued.10

-Routine Cerebral spinal fluid (CSF) analysis may show seroprevalence of antimyelin and antiganglioside antibodies and disruption of the blood-brain barrier; 36% of patients with NA had anti-ganglioside IgM present in CSF compared to 2% of controls in one cohort study, though it is unclear whether this plays a role in pathogenesis.25 Without further evidence at this time, CSF analysis may not have a relevant role in NA apart from ruling out other conditions, as its findings are typically non-specific.19,20
+Routine cerebrospinal fluid (CSF) analysis is typically non-specific and may show seroprevalence of anti-myelin and antiganglioside antibodies and disruption of the blood-brain barrier; 36% of patients with NA had anti-ganglioside IgM present in CSF compared to 2% of controls in one cohort.

 Imaging